 My first three published novels were born from my teenage role-playing days, during which I learned to tell stories with my best friends.

 My later full-length novels were actually less complex in their origin: They were all born out of varying single, over-arching philosophical concepts.
 Once the concept dujour became cemented in my mind, everything else (as the late, great David Bowie once put it) was ‘just structure’.
 Characters, scenarios, foreshadowing, settings… Everything falls into place once one has developed a clear concept around which to build a tale.

 But those are my novels.
 My short stories…?

 Dreams.
 They all come from dreams, every single time.

 Sleep – or lack thereof – is my eternal curse.
 Chronic Insomnia, Restless Leg Syndrome, Sleep Apnea… If it’s a sleep disorder, I have it!
 A local sleep specialist actually said this to me (after a couple of overnight studies): ‘You don’t go into deep sleep.
 Like, ever.
 How, exactly, is it that you’re still alive?!’

 I’m still alive ‘cuz the Good Lord wants me to be.
-And I ain’t gonna croak ’til He damn well feels like I should!
+And I ain’t gonna croak ’til He jolly well feels like I should!
 ‘Nuff said.

 I don’t really sleep; I just change realities.
 Asleep or awake, my mind hums along at ninety miles an hour.
 It sucks, but I’m used to it.